-Simply put: both tools are great tools for SEO.
+Simply put: both Moz and Majestic are great tools for SEO.
 However, during my research, I tried to look at different aspects of SEO and realised that both tools have advantages over the other when used for different tasks in your day-to-day SEO activity.

 Majestic SEO is one of the classic SEO tools that most people who have been in SEO for many years will be familiar with.
-Majestic gives a good overview about all important site metrics such as a back link break down, anchor text distribution and more.
+Majestic gives a good overview of all important site metrics such as a backlink break down, anchor text distribution and more.